DIXANTOFFICIAL1/Graphinity/README.md

   └──── FALSE ───► Output 2
 ```

-The execution engine evaluates the configured condition and activates only the selected branch.
+The execution engine evaluates the configured condition and activates the selected branch.

 Inactive branches can be reported as **skipped** in the execution monitor.